RAF East Fortune: Accidents and incidents

 Many of the airmen who died flying from RAF East Fortune are buried at St Martin's New Burial Ground in Haddington.

 During East Fortune's brief stint as Edinburgh's temporary airport during 1961, two notable accidents occurred.
 On a very wet Sunday in April 1961 a BEA Viscount airliner landing on a flight from Heathrow overshot the runway and ended up in the grass at the end of the runway after a 180-degree turn.
 Although the flight was fully laden there were no injuries.
 A few weeks later, on 26 May 1961, an RAF Percival Pembroke communications aircraft (serial number WV737) called at East Fortune to drop off two Air Vice-Marshals returning from a NATO meeting in Paris.
-Having done so, the crew took off for the short flight to RAF Leuchars, but almost immediately the aircraft suffered an engine fire and had to be crash-landed near North Berwick.
+Having done so, the crew took off for the short flight to RAF Leuchars, but almost immediately the aircraft suffered an engine fire and had to be crash-landed near North Berwick, East Lothian.
 Both members of the crew escaped from the crash alive, although the aircraft was destroyed by fire.
 An investigation determined that hydraulic lock had occurred in the port engine, due to the pilot omitting to undertake the required pre-takeoff procedures.